 The Radicati Group estimates that in 2021, we will be sending 320 billion emails a day.
 An incomprehensible amount of data.
 Businesses are producing more big data than ever before and at an increasingly fast volume.
-Organisations must, therefore, understand why the secure erasure of sensitive data is so critical.
+Organizations must, therefore, understand why the secure erasure of sensitive data is so critical.

-According to New Vantage's 2019 Big Data and AI Executive Survey, 91.6% of organisations are investing in big data and AI.
+According to New Vantage's 2019 Big Data and AI Executive Survey, 91.6% of organizations are investing in big data and AI.
 They are doing this to ensure their transformation into agile and competitive businesses.
 When you look at these figures, it can be hard to comprehend the scale of the average company's data footprint.

-Businesses today not only have tape backups and hard drives to contend with, but they also have mobile devices, memory cards and now, more than ever, virtualised environments.
+Businesses today not only have tape backups and hard drives to contend with, but they also have mobile devices, memory cards and now, more than ever, virtualized environments.
 No matter what data a company produces, managing it securely and compliantly – not just in storage and transit, but also at the end of its lifecycle is essential.

 Everyone ought to understand the importance of erasing data.
 Whether you're selling a second-hand smartphone on eBay or you're a business adhering to legal obligations to destroy sensitive information, ensuring you use secure data destruction practices can save you or your company from facing challenging circumstances like a data breach.